MicroEJ/docs/Trainings/tutorialImproveCodeQuality.rst

 - Do not implement applications that expect a behavior of the underlying task scheduler.
   Make your synchronization between threads explicit.

-- In a multi-threaded context to access the value of field in memory declare the field ``volatile``.

 - Best pratices for synchronization:

   - Small exclusion zones, large exclusion zones usually means thread wait longer.